MetalOath/BCML-macOS-App/README.md

 - [NiceneNerd](https://github.com/NiceneNerd) for the original BCML
 - [neebyA](https://github.com/neebyA) for the macOS fork of BCML
-- [MetalOath](https://github.com/MetalOath) for the integrated macOS application
+- [MetalOath](https://github.com/MetalOath) for the macOS Launcher integration
 - The BOTW modding community